PureDevTools

 JWT inspection: JWTs consist of three Base64url-encoded segments separated by dots.
 Paste a JWT into the Decode tab (and switch to URL-safe) to read the header and payload claims.

 Embedding small assets: For small images, icons, or inline SVGs, embedding them as Base64 data URIs eliminates an HTTP request, which can improve performance for above-the-fold content.
+As a rule of thumb, Base64-embed assets under 10 KB — larger files are better served as separate requests.

 Clipboard and export: When a binary value (such as a file hash, public key, or UUID) must be stored in a text file or config, Base64 provides a compact, copy-pasteable representation.